deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 Another question is what do we consider "no value", on what value should we fall back to other translations?
-For text fields the empty string can usually be considered as the undefined value, but other fields may have different concepts of empty or missing value.
+For text fields the empty string can usually be considered as the undefined value, but other fields may have different concepts of empty or missing values.

 Modeltranslation defaults to using the field's default value as the undefined value (the empty string for non-nullable ``CharFields``).
 This requires calling ``get_default`` for every field access, which in some cases may be expensive.

-If you'd like to fallback on a different value or your default is expensive to calculate, provide a custom undefined value (for a field or model)::
+If you'd like to fall back on a different value or your default is expensive to calculate, provide a custom undefined value (for a field or model)::

     class NewsTranslationOptions(TranslationOptions):